Characters: Iron Man Films

 - Obstructive Bureaucrat: He's a Senator who tries forcing Tony Stark back into weapons contracting.

 - No Party Given: We never learn if he's Republican, Democrat, or an independent.
+His real allegiance turns out to be HYDRA.

 - Properly Paranoid: Stern feels the suits should granted to the US so they can defend against enemy ones, but Tony assures him that there's no danger of rival armor suits to counter his, and that all attempts are decades behind.
 However, Ivan Vanko soon arrives to provide some doubts about that.
+Downplayed when it turns out that he works for HYDRA, meaning he was an enemy himself all along.

 - Shout-Out: His name is a reference to Howard Stern, who heavily promoted the first Iron Man film on his radio show, even interviewing director and casual friend Jon Favreau.